ioi-foundation/dcrypt/docs/api/error/README.md

 # API Error Handling (`api/error`)

-This module establishes the core error handling infrastructure for the DCRYPT library.
+This module establishes the core error handling infrastructure for the dcrypt library.
 It defines the primary `Error` enum, a unified `Result` type, extension traits for easier error manipulation, and mechanisms for secure error reporting in constant-time contexts.

 ## Core Components

 1.  **`Error` Enum (`types.rs`)**:
-    The central error type used across the DCRYPT API.
+    The central error type used across the dcrypt API.
 It covers a range of common cryptographic error scenarios:
     *   `InvalidKey`: Issues with cryptographic keys (e.g., wrong size, invalid format).
     *   `InvalidSignature`: Signature verification failures or malformed signatures.
     *   `DecryptionFailed`: General failure during decryption (often implies failed authentication in AEAD).